JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 in this project, we will use [Koin](https://insert-koin.io/), to illustrate using a dependency injection framework in Kotlin Multiplatform.

 1. Create an interface for database drivers.
-To do this, in the `shared/src/commonMain/kotlin` directory, create the `com.jetbrains.spacetutorial` directory.
+To do this, in the `shared/src/commonMain/kotlin` directory, create a directory with the name `com/jetbrains/spacetutorial/cache`, to add the `cache` directory to the package.
-2. In the `com.jetbrains.spacetutorial` directory, create the `cache` directory, and then the `DatabaseDriverFactory` interface inside it:
+2. Create the `DatabaseDriverFactory` interface inside the `cache` directory:

    ```kotlin
    package com.jetbrains.spacetutorial.cache